 Examples of hybrid martial arts

-This section may contain indiscriminate, excessive, or irrelevant examples.
-Please improve the article by adding more descriptive text and removing less pertinent examples.
-See Wikipedia's guide to writing better articles for further suggestions.
+This section may contain excessive or irrelevant examples.
+Please help improve the article by adding descriptive text and removing less pertinent examples.
 (August 2022)

 See also